Fullaxx/webstore/README.md

 /store/384/
 /store/512/
 ```
-Each node accepts a token of specific length to use as storage UUID. \
+Each node accepts a token of specific length to use as storage UUID \
 Currently there are 6 algorithm types (defined in webstore.h) to choose from:
 ```
 -a 1 (128 bits)